Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 The Indiana Code has a full, detailed list of these exemptions, and we’d recommend glancing over that as well.
 If your only business activities in Indiana appear there, you’re probably in the clear regarding foreign qualification.
 Still, if you’re at all unsure, it’s wise to seek legal counsel.

 Foreign qualification in Indiana is simple if you know where to find and send your forms.
-If you or your legal counsel has decided to foreign qualify your LLC in Indiana, find the “Foreign Registration Statement” on the Secretary of State’s Forms page (it’s under “Limited Liability Companies (Foreign)).
+If you or your legal counsel has decided to foreign qualify your LLC in Indiana, you’ll use the “Foreign Registration Statement.”
 You have the option to file it online or download a paper copy.

-Despite your filing method, you’ll need to include a Certificate of Existence (no more than 60 days old) from the state where your LLC was formed.
+Despite your filing method, you’ll need to include a Certificate of Good Standing (no more than 60 days old) from the state where your LLC was formed.
 Contact your home state’s government to obtain a copy.

 Since filing online submits your form immediately, it’s much quicker and easier than filing by mail.
 To start, go to the INBiz web portal and click “Login” to create an account.
 After you do, you’ll see a few options.
 Click “Secretary of State Business Service Division,” then “Out-of-State Business,” then “Business Formation.”
 From there, you just need to input your information, pay your $105 fee, and you’ll be on your way.